nwisnewski89/nick.wisnewski.io/content/resume/nuix-senior-sdet/index.md

 ## Reason for Leaving

-Desired to focus more on automation and the manager of the DevOps team Nick Eldrige supported my interest to transition over.
+Desired to focus more on infrastructue automation and the manager of the DevOps team Nick Eldrige supported my interest in transitioning over.